XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/currencies.md

 # Resource Management

-### Where can I use Calibration Tickets?

-> Equipment Calibration, Fairy Talent Calibration, HOC Chip Rotation, More Anticipation...

 ### Do first purchase gem bonus reset?

 > Only on server anniversary which, on Global, is on May.